Miiers/SCPSL-Neural079/README.md

 - Some players won't turn off the generator

-- There is only one road on the map, but there is a Tesla, 079 can control Tesla, so that players can not get in the site.
+- There is only one road on the map, but there have a Tesla, 079 can control this Tesla let players can not get in the site.

 - 协助击杀SCP（+60经验）